methodik/hevnly.io/aboutus/README.md

 Here are the people that make Hevnly tech happen.

 ### Hector (JavaScript) ###
+Coder.
+Engineer.
+Perfectionist.
+Hector draws on over a decade of experience to bring hevnly to life on screens small and large.
+Typically involved from concept development all the way through to deploy, mentoring less experienced devleopers.
+Has a seemingly never ending enthusiasm for simplicity and elegance.

 ### Mario (Node.js) ###
 Mario codes server side apps using node.js and hapijs.
 He writes automated tests using mocha-js just to make sure he only delivers rock solid code.
 If there's a problem, then he'll code a solution.
 In his free time, Mario enjoys coding javascript, he loves it.